 Lalita’s interests include Hindustani and Carnatic classical music and reading.

 Tyler is a St. Cloud native and graduate of Apollo high school.
 He recently received a B.A. in Psychology from Southwest MN State University.
 While at Southwest MN State, he was also on the football team and helped to start the Center For Civic Engagement at SMSU.
-Tyler served 2 years in active duty in the US Army and 4 years in the MN National Guard as an Air Traffic Controller and Flight Engineer.
-Tyler enjoys spending time with family, cooking, fishing, rock climbing, and being outdoors.
+Tyler served 2 years active duty in the US Army and 4 years in the MN National Guard as an Air Traffic Controller.
+Tyler enjoys spending time with family, cooking, fishing, and being outdoors.

 Whitnee Herrling is a Sophomore at St. Cloud State University.
 She is majoring in biological sciences with an emphasis on pre-medical studies.
 She is also an active member in the University Honors Program.
 After she completes her bachelor’s degree, Whitnee hopes to attend medical school and specialize in pediatric medicine.
 Whitnee is originally from Middleton, Wisconsin where she lived with her parents and two younger sisters.
 In her free time, Whitnee enjoys attending cooking and baking classes.
 She also enjoys playing ice hockey and spending time with her friends and family outdoors.